Panoramic and mountain views; wildflowers; berries; autumn foliage; historic context

 On the trail’s final ascent, views open in every direction.
 From left to right, the northeastern view encompasses Crystal and Upper Tuscohatchie lakes and an array of peaks, including Kaleetan Peak, Chair Peak, Bryant Peak, Hemlock Peak, The Tooth, Denny Mountain, Mount Thompson, Chikamin Peak, and Four Brothers.
 Granite Mountain Trail, October 05, 2014.

 Granite Mountain’s final destination is the 1955 fire lookout on its summit.
-The foundation of the first 1924 lookout is still visible a little east of the current one (here, in the foreground).
-Granite Mountain Trail, August 29, 2014.
+The foundation of the first 1924 lookout is still visible a little east of the current one (here, on the right).
+Mt.
+Rainier tops the southern horizon beyond.
+Granite Mountain Trail, October 05, 2014.

 The lookout is still staffed and maintained on occasion by volunteer rangers who open it to hikers.
 Granite Mountain Trail, August 29, 2014.